Changing Role of Companies House

 - Lawful Purpose and Transparency of company ownership

-New company incorporation requirements will include a statement by subscribers that the company is being formed for a lawful purpose.
-A new statement will also be included in the annual confirmation statement that the company's future activities will be lawful.
+New company incorporation requirements include a statement by subscribers that the company is being formed for a lawful purpose.
+A new statement is also included in the annual confirmation statement that the company's future activities will be lawful.

 Private companies will be required to provide a one-off full shareholder list to Companies House.